MA Module 1

 Empathic listening, levels of empathy, reflecting, summarising, paraphrasing.
 Core conditions in psychotherapy. .
 Boundaries – time, place, setting, power, difference, diversity & disability.
 The process work, managing distress (own and clients’), beginning and ending sessions, short and long-term work.
 Working with silence.
 Self- disclosure.
 Communication, explicit & implicit, body language, transference and counter-transference, projective identification.

 Terapia is a Registered Charity (Charity Number 1144041) and does not profit from course fees.
 Fees include all charges for tutorials, art materials and assessment of written assignments.

 An initial, non-refundable deposit is required to secure your place on this course.

 Twelve monthly instalments of

-A fee is payable by all Certificate students to Middlesex University and is payable in each of the first two years of training at Terapia.
+A fee is payable by all students to Middlesex University in each of the first two years of training at Terapia.
 This fee is reviewed annually and is subject to change.
-The fee set for 2017 was £ 695.
+The fee set for 2019 is £ 730.00.
 There is a £ 40 interview fee.
 Terapia reserve the right to adjust fees but will make every effort to keep increases as low as possible.

 You may be eligible to apply for a Career Development Loan - please visit